Skip to content Skip to footer navigation

 Sick of bending down every time you grab the milk?

-A bottom-mount fridge bends the rules of traditional fridge design and turns the 'freezer on top, fridge on the bottom' form factor on its head, quite literally, elevating commonly-reached-for cold stuffs to more convenient heights.
+A bottom-mount fridge bends the rules of fridge design and turns the traditional 'freezer on top, fridge on the bottom' form on its head (quite literally) to make it easier to grab those fridge faves that you reach for multiple times a day.

 If you're still not sold on flipping the script fridge-wise, our resident refrigeration expert talks top features of bottom mounts, and more importantly, which ones to avoid.